Saint Humility: Biography

 Born Rosanna Negusanti to a noble family from Faenza, she was married at the age of fifteen to a nobleman named Ugoletto (Ugonotto) dei Caccianemici (d.
 1256).
 She bore two children, both of whom died in infancy.
-In 1250, Ugoletto became a monk upon recovering from an illness that nearly killed him.
-Rosanna entered the same double monastery of canonesses named Saint Perpetua, near Faenza, becoming a nun and taking the name Humilitas.
+In 1250, together they decided to enter the double monastery Saint Perpetua, near Faenza.
+Rosanna became a canoness, taking the name Humilitas.

-She became an anchoress in a cell attached to the Vallumbrosan church of Saint Apollinaris in Faenza, where she lived as a hermit or recluse for twelve years.
+In 1254 she became an anchoress in a cell attached to the Vallumbrosan church of Saint Apollinaris in Faenza, where she lived as a hermit or recluse for twelve years.
+Her example attracted some young women from Faenza who asked to build other cells near hers and to live under her guidance.

-However, at the request of the abbot-general she founded a Vallumbrosan monastery (which became called Santa Maria Novella alla Malta) outside Faenza and became its abbess.
-Blessed Margherita became one of her disciples.
+In 1266, however, at the request of the abbot-general she founded a Vallumbrosan monastery (which became called Santa Maria Novella alla Malta) outside Faenza and became its abbess.

-In 1282, she founded a second convent at Florence, dedicated to Saint John the Evangelist, where she died in 1310 of natural causes.
-She left a number of mystical writings.
+In 1282, she founded a second convent at Florence, dedicated to Saint John the Evangelist, where she died in 1310.
+The convent was decorated by the artist Buonamico Buffalmacco, and consecrated in 1297 by the bishop Francesco Monaldeschi.

+She left a number of writings.
 She is most known for composing and preaching nine Latin sermons, and for writing Lauds to the Virgin Mary in verse.

-She was canonized on 27 January 1720 by Pope Clement XI.

-Her feast day is celebrated on 22 May.